rawskijon/academic-kickstart/content/talk/Montreal-2020-Cog/index.md

 ---
-title: What Can Formal languages Tell Us About Cognition?
+title: What Can Formal Languages Tell Us About Cognition?
 event: Invited Talk
 event_url: ""